 Aggressive truck drivers are also negligent because they are putting others around them at risk by their actions:

 - attempt to cut off other drivers can cause serious accidents.

 Another type of truck driver negligence is indulging in distractions.
-This includes use of cell phones during truck operation.
+This includes the use of cell phones during truck operation.
 Federal law prohibits truck drivers from operating hand-held cell phones while driving.
-Driving under the influence of drugs or alcohol is also a negligent behavior that can significantly increase risk of trucking accidents.
+Driving under the influence of drugs or alcohol is also a negligent behavior that can significantly increase the risk of trucking accidents.